Bsktrrl/GameTec_FolderExam/README.md

 This was my Folder Assignment for the source "Game Engine Architecture".
 <br>
 <br>
-With the use of C# I built a Neural Network to be used in "Unity Engine" for making a "car" learning its way through a track.
+With the use of C# I built a Neural Network to be used in "Unity Engine" for making a "car" learning its way through a track through iterations (generations).
 <br>
 <br>
 I made the movement and steering using physic towards left, right and forward force.